Zell-S/Recipe-Spot/README.md

 # Recipe-Spot
-A place for recipe collaboration
+_A place for recipe collaboration_

+This repository is a team recipe collaboration.